gruntwork-io/docs/docs/reference/modules/terraform-aws-security/iam-groups/iam-groups.md

   # Should we create the IAM Group for full access?
 Allows full access to all AWS
   # resources. (true or false)
   should_create_iam_group_full_access = true

-  # Should we create the IAM Group for houston CLI users?
-Allows users to use the
-  # houston CLI for managing and deploying services.
-  should_create_iam_group_houston_cli_users = false

   # Should we create the IAM Group for IAM administrator access?
 Allows users to
   # manage all IAM entities, effectively granting administrator access. (true or